TiTiKy441/IpHlpApiConnectionsWrapper/README.md

 # IpHlpApiConnectionsWrapper
-This is a C# wrapper for iphlpapi.dll
+This is a performance focused C# wrapper for iphlpapi.dll

 It was made for the purpose of retrieving all TCP/UDP connections of any type (process/module/basic, ipv6/ipv4) as fast as possible.
 Speed is a key goal.